Affiliate Artist FAQ

 In the event of the sale of an original, who pays for shipping?

 In most cases shipping will be covered by the client and negotiated during the sales process.
-In all other instances TurningArt will cover up to $150 in shipping costs.
 Typically, the artist takes care of packing and shipping the work as TurningArt trusts that the artist knows best how it should be transported.
 For sales through the TurningArt advisory, the artist is asked to submit receipts for packing and shipping to TurningArt to be processed for reimbursement.
-For sales through eCommerce platforms, the artist should include the cost of packing in the price of the artwork as the cost of shipping will be covered by the buyer but packing will be the responsibility of the artist.
-If you have very large, or heavy work, or if you’re particular about how it’s packed and shipped, we strongly recommend that you include this information in the piece details submitted through your Artist Dashboard so these costs can be included in the client contract and approved for reimbursement.
+For sales through eCommerce platforms, the artist should include the cost of packing in the price of the artwork.
+The cost of shipping will be covered by the buyer but packing will be the responsibility of the artist.
+If you have very large or heavy work, we strongly recommend that you include this information in the piece details submitted through your Artist Dashboard.

 Can I show my work in gallery shows or on my own website while it’s on TurningArt?